FebinAugustine/complete-auth-java-spring-boot/README.md

 ### 3.1.
 User Account Management

-*   **Local User Registration:** Users can create a new account using a unique username, a valid email address, and a password.
-The service ensures that usernames and emails are unique.
+*   **Local User Registration:** Users can sign up with a username, email, and password.
+The account remains in an `UNVERIFIED` state until the user verifies their email address.
-*   **Local User Authentication:** Registered users can log in using their username/email and password.
-Upon successful authentication, the service issues secure session tokens.
+*   **Account Verification:** Upon registration, a unique verification link is sent to the user's email.
+Clicking this link activates the account, changing its status to `ACTIVE`.
+Users cannot log in until their account is verified.
+*   **Get Current User:** An authenticated user can retrieve their own profile information.
+*   **Account Deletion:** An authenticated user can permanently delete their own account.

 ### 3.2.
-Session Management
+Social Account Management

-*   **JWT-Based Sessions:** The service uses JSON Web Tokens (JWT) for session management.
-Two tokens are issued upon login:
-    *   **Access Token (ATK):** A short-lived token used to authenticate API requests.
-    *   **Refresh Token (RTK):** A long-lived token used to obtain a new access token without requiring the user to log in again.
-*   **Secure Cookie Storage:** Both tokens are stored in `HttpOnly`, `Secure` cookies, preventing access from client-side JavaScript and mitigating XSS attacks.
-*   **Token Refresh:** A dedicated endpoint allows a client to refresh an expired access token using a valid refresh token.
-*   **Logout:** A logout endpoint invalidates the user's session by revoking the refresh token and clearing the authentication cookies.
+*   **Link Social Account:** A logged-in user can link their local account to an OAuth2 provider (Google, GitHub).
+*   **View Linked Accounts:** A logged-in user can view a list of their currently linked social accounts.
+*   **Unlink Social Account:** A logged-in user can remove a link to a social account from their profile.

 ### 3.3.
-Social Login (OAuth2)

-*   **Provider Integration:** Supports user authentication via third-party OAuth2 providers, initially configured for **Google** and **GitHub**.
-*   **Seamless User Provisioning:** When a user logs in with an OAuth2 provider for the first time, a new user account is automatically created and linked to their social identity.
+Password Management

+*   **Logged-In Password Reset:** An authenticated user can change their password by providing their current password and a new password.
+*   **Forgot Password Flow:** An unauthenticated user can request a password reset by providing their email address.

 ### 3.4.
+Session Management & Social Login

+*   **JWT-Based Sessions:** The service uses JSON Web Tokens (JWT) for session management.
+*   **Secure Cookie Storage:** Tokens are stored in `HttpOnly`, `Secure` cookies.
+*   **Provider Integration:** Supports direct user authentication via Google and GitHub.

+### 3.5.
+Administrative Functions

+*   **User Listing:** Users with `ROLE_ADMIN` can retrieve a complete list of all users in the system.
+*   **Get User by ID:** An administrator can retrieve the full details of a single user by their ID.
+*   **Role Listing:** Users with `ROLE_ADMIN` can retrieve a list of all available roles in the system.
+*   **Disable User Account:** An administrator can disable any user's account (except their own).
+*   **Enable User Account:** An administrator can re-enable a disabled user's account.
+*   **Delete User Account:** An administrator can permanently delete any user's account (except their own).
+*   **Update User Roles:** An administrator can update the roles assigned to any user (except their own).

+### 3.6.
 Security Features

-*   **Password Encryption:** User passwords are never stored in plaintext.
-They are securely hashed using the **BCrypt** algorithm.
+*   **Password Encryption:** Passwords are securely hashed using the **BCrypt** algorithm.
-*   **CSRF Protection:** Implements Cross-Site Request Forgery protection using a synchronized token pattern (cookie-based).
+*   **CSRF Protection:** Implemented for browser-based flows, while being disabled for the stateless API endpoints.
-*   **Rate Limiting:** Protects against brute-force attacks by enforcing rate limits on sensitive endpoints like login and signup.
+*   **Rate Limiting:** Protects sensitive endpoints against brute-force attacks.

 ---